 Black-Owned Bookstores in the United States

-There are about 200 independent Black bookstores in the United States.
-They’re separated into stores that are solely online and those that operate at least somewhat locally, either through having their own storefront, throwing local events, or hosting pop-ups or mobile bookstores.
+There are over 200 independent Black bookstores in the United States.
+In this list, they’re separated into stores that are solely online and those that operate at least somewhat locally, either through their own storefronts, local events, or pop-up bookstores.

 Online-Only Bookstores